-Hamelin Bay Holiday Park is a fully-serviced caravan and camping area so you can set up for a couple of days, just make sure you BOOK AHEAD as it gets popular during the peak periods.
+Hamelin Bay Holiday Park is a fully-serviced caravan and camping area so you can set up for a couple of days, just make sure you book ahead as it gets popular during the peak periods.

-Be a dick to your new stingray pals!
+Harass your new stingray pals!
 Stingrays on the beach will come up to you if they feel comfortable, so don’t force the issue and don’t harass these creatures in their natural environment.